Sleeve gastrectomy, also known as gastric sleeve surgery, has become a popular surgical procedure for helping individuals to lose weight.

 How the Sleeve Gastrectomy Procedure Works

-Yet, the sleeve gastrectomy procedure has been shown to have similar results in terms of patients’ weight loss, and it also has been shown to have a comparable impact concerning obesity health related issues.
+Yet, the sleeve gastrectomy procedure has been shown to have similar results regarding patients’ weight loss, and it also has been shown to have a comparable impact concerning obesity health-related issues.

 The sleeve gastrectomy instead works by removing a large part of the individual’s stomach.
-This in turn leaves a banana shaped “sleeve,” which then connects the patient’s esophagus to their small intestine.
+This leaves a banana-shaped “sleeve,” which then connects the patient’s esophagus to their small intestine.

 There are, however, some considerations to be aware of with the gastric sleeve, which can pose a risk to one’s health.
 This, in turn, can be of concern to a life insurance underwriter.
 For example, this particular operation can create a long line of staples which can present an increased risk of both bleeding, as well as staple line leaks.